fastlane/fastlane/README.md

     sigh -a com.krausefx.app -u username -f "myProfile.mobileprovision"

 If you need the provisioning profile to be renewed regardless of its state use the `--force` option.
-This gives you a profile with the maximum lifetime:
+This gives you a profile with the maximum lifetime. `--force` will also add all available devices to this profile.

-    sigh --force -a com.krausefx.app -u username
+    sigh --force

 By default, ```sigh``` will include all certificates on development profiles, and first certificate on other types.
 If you need to specify which certificate to use you can either use the environment variable `SIGH_CERTIFICATE`, or pass the name or expiry date of the certificate as argument: